What Is a Birth Injury?

 Cerebral Palsy (CP)

-Cerebral palsy is caused by a brain injury during childbirth.
+In most cases, cerebral palsy is caused by a brain injury during childbirth.
 CP ranges in severity and affects an individual’s muscle control.
 It can also cause speech and developmental delays.

 - Bleeding in the brain